JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 }
 ```

-And now we just call this function,
+And now we just call one fuction for getting the area.
+As with methods,
+the function will figure out the receiver type and call the appropriate
+function.

 ```go
 theArea(&circ1)